TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 Then create a slurm-script with the following contents:

-Create a file named 01_filter-filtlong.sh and submit the job with sbatch:
+Create a file named 01_filter-filtlong.sh with the following contents, and submit the job with sbatch:

 ```bash
 #!/bin/bash